 37.13.1.3.4 MAPC agreement teardown

-(#1414)(#1789)To request the teardown of an existing agreement, the MAPC requesting AP shall set the MAPC Operation Type field to 2 (see Table 9-349g (MAPC Operation Type field values)) in the MAPC Scheme Request field that carries the request.
-If the MAPC Operation Type field is set to 2, the MAPC Request Parameter Set shall not be included.
+(#1414)(#1789)To request the teardown of an established agreement, the MAPC requesting AP shall set the MAPC Operation Type field to 2 (see Table 9-349g (MAPC Operation Type field values)) in the MAPC Scheme Request field that carries the request.
+If the MAPC Operation Type field is set to 2, the MAPC Request Parameter Set field shall not be included.

 The MAPC responding AP shall accept the request to teardown an existing MAPC agreement by following the rules defined in 37.13.1.3.1 (General).